 - Afternoon at leisure

-Our first visit is to the Reina Sofía Museum, Spain’s national collection of 20th-century art .
+Our morning concludes with a visit to the Reina Sofía Museum, Spain’s national collection of 20th-century art .
 Here we will see Picasso’s Guernica, which was painted in 1937 after the bombing of the Basque town during the civil war.
 At the artist’s behest, it was held in New York’s Museum of Modern Art until the end of the Franco regime in Spain.
 We will explore Picasso’s debt to the Spanish tradition in this work.